molgenis/molgenis-emx2/README.md

 ### Feature list (mostly in POC or 'walking skeleton' state)
 *  simplified EMX '2.0' format
 *  support for multiple schemas
-    - schemas probably should be called 'groups'
+    - schemas probably should be called 'databases'
     - each project/group can get their own schema
     - each schema will have roles with basic permissions (viewer, editor, creator (for rls), manager, admin)
     - envisioned is that each table will also have these roles, so you can define advanced roles on top